kevinohara80/nforce/README.md

 ### createConnection(opts)

-The createConnection method creates an *nforce* connection object.
-You need to supply some arguments including oauth information and some optional arguments for version and environment.
+The createConnection method creates an *nforce* salesforce connection object.
+You need to supply some arguments including oauth information and some optional arguments for version and salesforce environment type.

 * `clientId`: Required.
 This is the OAuth client id
 * `clientSecret`: Required.
 This is the OAuth client secret